 Ransomware recently struck some unsecured MongoDB installations and held the data to ransom.
-Here we will see what is MongoDB and take a look at some steps you can take to secure and protect MongoDB database.
-To begin with, here is a brief introduction about MongoDB.
+Here, we will introduce MongoDB and examine some steps you can take to secure and protect its database.

 What is MongoDB